 Bypass Restrictive or Censorious Countries

 Some countries have policies that restrict internet access or that limit access to specific kinds of content.
-Ethiopia, Turkey, UAE, Oman, Belarus, North Korea, Cuba, China, Russia, Saudi Arabia, Pakistan, Vietnam, Syria and Iran are known to be particularly strict.
-And while I won’t be going to Syria because it’s still a war zone, some of these other countries are on the tourist trail.
+Ethiopia, Turkey, UAE, Oman, Belarus, North Korea, Cuba, China, Russia, Saudi Arabia, Pakistan, and Vietnam, and Iran are known to be particularly strict.
+And while my American passport won’t get me into Iran anytime soon, some of these other countries are on the tourist trail, like Cuba

-I was in Cuba last year and even getting internet access was a tricky dance involving under the counter deals with dudes lurking in public parks.
+In fact, when I visited Cuba, simply getting internet access was a tricky dance involving under the counter deals with sketchy dudes lurking in public parks.

 Read More: If you are keen to visit Cuba, check out this guide with practical tips on how to prepare.